La Collation sur l'herbe

 Macchia and Montagni, L’opera completa di Watteau (1968), under cat.
 101.

 Ingamells, “Philippe Mercier” (1976-78), cat.
 290.

 Reinhard-Felice, Collection ‘Am Römerholz’ (2005), cat.
 51.

 Brussels, an exhibition organized by the Dutch legation, c.
 1860 (cited by Goncourt, 1875)

-As has long been recognized, this composition closely follows Watteau’s significantly larger La Collation, known through the Jean Moyreau engraving.
+As has long been recognized, this composition closely follows Watteau’s significantly larger La Colation, known through the Jean Moyreau engraving.
 It is often written that the difference between the two is that this painting copies only the central section with the two men and women.
 But there are other, subtle changes as well, changes that indicate that La Collation sur l’herbe reflects a later moment in Watteau’s stylistic development.
 One small detail is the way that the woman at the left tilts her head.
-In La Collation her head, neck, and shoulder form a steep angle, similar to that seen in relatively early Watteau fêtes galantes such as Le Sommeil dangereux.
+In La Colation her head, neck, and shoulder form a steep angle, similar to that seen in relatively early Watteau fêtes galantes such as Le Sommeil dangereux.
 But in La Collation sur l’herbe the same woman’s head is more upright.
-Likewise, the trees in La Collation form a dense forest, and the foliage is rendered as clumps, whereas in the later work the trees are more like saplings and the foliage is less weighty.
-Rather than being hemmed in by the forest glade, a patch of sky opens behind them.
-So too, the foreground of La Collation features a small pool of water, a device Watteau used in several early fêtes galantes such as Le Sommeil dangereux, but this motif soon dropped away.
+Likewise, the trees in La Colation form a dense forest, and the foliage is rendered as clumps, whereas in the later work the trees are more like saplings and the foliage is less weighty.
+Rather than being hemmed in by the forest glade, the picnickers are set against a patch of open sky.
+The foreground of La Colation features a small pool of water, a compositional device Watteau used in several early fêtes galantes such as Le Sommeil dangereux.
+But this motif soon dropped away.
 In short, these slight but telling differences reveal a subtle reworking of the first design.

 Click here for copies of La Collation sur l'herbe